 To build trust, and enable value, Race to the Top members prioritize the safety and agency of their customers, and adopt ethical and transparent practices that empower individuals to adopt innovative products and services that may be beyond their immediate “comfort zone”.
 They incorporate privacy, ethics and sustainable practices “by design” in their investment operations, in a proportionate and considered way.
 Their investments in turn are not only disruptive, scalable and profitable, but lay the groundwork for a self-reinforcing ecosystem of innovation, trust, acceptance and value.

-Oct.
-24 in Seattle; November in NYC
+November 22 in NYC

 The purpose of these meetings is to develop concrete, proportionate and practical principles and tools for venture investors and their investee companies.
 Principles and tools to help make sure their investments are scalable, profitable, and lay the groundwork for a self-reinforcing ecosystem of innovation, trust, acceptance and value — by taking an ethical, privacy-preserving approach.

 The Seattle meeting (a) considered expert views on emerging privacy and personal data frameworks, including U.S., European Union, Singapore and emerging markets models; (b) discussed application of values embedded in proven sustainability models, such as IFC’s Performance Standards and proposed Technology Code of Conduct; (c) assessed methods of how to understand and act on public and consumer sentiment; and, (d) engaged in a robust discussion to surface ideas for investing principles, governance and design tools, and performance metrics that involve artificial intelligence and other metrics.

 Among key points from the MIT meeting:

 - Polls show the public increasingly wary of privacy and data risk

 - Do we need the data/privacy equivalent of the financial-service industry’s “Equator Principles”